 Because there isn’t nearly as much difference between most business checking accounts as there is between business credit cards — which have varying levels of rewards, interest rates, cashback, etc. — it’s not always obvious when you’re looking at a truly great offer compared to just an acceptable one.

-With this in mind, we believe that all of our readers should be able to find a good fit with one of the following seven business checking accounts.
+With this in mind, we believe that all of our readers should be able to find a good fit with one of the following four business checking accounts.

 3) U.S. Bank Silver Business Checking

 If you operate a small business that doesn’t handle a particularly high volume of transactions, U.S. Bank’s Silver Business Checking is well worth looking into.
 With Silver Business Checking, there is no monthly fee whatsoever, and you receive 125 free transactions and 25 free cash deposits per month.